 Let’s begin.

-OTP stands for one-time password.
-It is sometimes called a one-time authentication code, one-time pin, or one-time code.
-Whatever it is called, it means the same thing.
+OTP stands for One-Time Password.
+It is sometimes called a one-time PIN, one-time authentication code, or one-time passcode – but all of these mean the same thing.

 It looks like this